prabha-lead/spike_apis/README.md

   }
 }
 ```

 This implementation includes the structure of an ad, the service for retrieving ads, and the controller for handling API requests.
 It also includes error handling and the use of an Enum for the filter options.
 Please note that you'll need to replace `'your-publisher-id'` and `'your-api-access-key'` with your actual publisher ID and API access key, and fill in the details of the `Ad` interface and the response data transformation based on your specific needs and the SPIKE platform's API documentation.

+This implementation includes the structure of an ad, the service for retrieving ads, and the controller for handling API requests.
+It also includes error handling and the use of an Enum for the filter options.
+Please note that you'll need to replace `'your-publisher-id'` and `'your-api-access-key'` with your actual publisher ID and API access key, and fill in the details of the `Ad` interface and the response data transformation based on your specific needs and the SPIKE platform's API documentation.